ratherotahir/Power-Bi-Dashboard-Project/README.md

-# Power-Bi-Dashboard-Project
+to # Power-Bi-Dashboard-Project
-This is a power bi beginner Project.
+This is a power bi end to end Project.